birgelee/passive-dcv/README.md

 sha256sum my_secret.key | awk '{ print $1 }' > public.key
 ```

-(presuming my_secret.key is where you saved your secret)
+(presuming my_secret.key is where you saved your secret).
+This command outputs the sha256 hash to public.key.
+The contents of public.key can simply be copied into the magic redirect below.

 ## 2. Create a magic redirect